Payments / Infrastructure

 - The Group is a worldwide Bureau de Change business, which was impacted significantly by the collapse of international travel during the pandemic.

 - We supported the Group in considering its options, including formal restructuring mechanisms and advised on a consensual rebasing of its rental obligations and exiting certain countries.

 - We also supported the search for new investment and planning for a downside case involving the closure (via insolvency) of the majority of it its global business.

 Bank & EMI Wind Down

 - The bank’s parent company wished to exit the market.
-After an unsuccessful share sale alternative options to be investigated.
+After an unsuccessful share sale alternative options will be investigated.

-- Business comprised: personal unsecured lending; automotive lending; e-money cards, and deposits.
+- Business comprised of personal unsecured lending, automotive lending, e-money cards and deposits.

-- We led the assessment of the exit options under a range scenarios comprising the sale of parts of the business and wind down or share sale of the remainder; advised on the retention payments; supported the wind down, and identified the stress test parameters for modelling the liquidity and regulatory capital.
+- We led the assessment of the exit options under a range of scenarios including the sale of parts of the business and the wind down or share sale of the remainder.
+We also advised on the retention payments, supported the wind down and identified the stress test parameters for modelling the liquidity and regulatory capital.